Got Questions About Academic Coaching? Learn More Here!

 Where is the LRC?

-You will find us online via Zoom, and on ground in the San Francisco LRC, Room 118.
-Coaching may also take place in the campus libraries and residence hall common areas.
+You will find us online via Zoom, and on ground in the San Francisco LRC in the Main Building, 2nd Floor, Room 206.
+Coaching may also take place in the CCA library and Residence Halls.
 To make an appointment, visit the Academic Strategy & Writing Coach directory in the Learning Resources Portal site.

 Frequently Asked Questions: